-Documentation for these classes is provided at the end of the handout.
+Documentation for these classes is provided at the end of the handout and is also on the handouts web page.
 Familiarize yourself with the classes before you begin.

 2.4 Strategy

 Here is a suggested course of action to implement Darwin: